phenomecentre/nPYc-Toolbox/docs/multivariate.rst

 	Figure 3.
 Distribution in total distance from origin (scores space) by sample type.

 Outliers in study samples are common, owing for example, to the presence of strong drug or dietary related signals.
-If LTR samples are strong outliers this is not a concern, as they may have a significanly different composition to the study samples, similarly SR samples may be overly weighted with very high concentration metabolites in one or more study sample, so may also be located away from the origin.
+If LTR samples are strong outliers this is not a concern, as they may have a significantly different composition to the study samples, similarly SR samples may be overly weighted with very high concentration metabolites in one or more study sample, so may also be located away from the origin.

 It would be expected here for all LTR and all SR samples to have roughly the same total distance from origin (although the two groups may be different from each other), as above, any deviation from this should be investigated.